 Luckily, it’s quite easy to copy a file’s full pathname to the windows Clipboard, and after that you can paste it wherever you need it.
 Here’s how:

-1 – Press the Windows+E key combination to open Windows Explorer.
+1 – Press the Windows+E key combination to open File Explorer.

 2 – Using your mouse, navigate to the folder containing the file you need the path to.